ygormuller/ygormuller/README.md

 - 🔭 I’m currently working on Information and Communication Technology Company of Paraná (Celepar)
 - 🌱 I’m currently learning Javascript
-- 🤔 I'm looking to self development and help the developer community.
+- 🤔 I'm looking for knowledge.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/ygor-muller-6b5a471a1//)](https://www.linkedin.com/in/ygor-muller-6b5a471a1//)
-- ⚡ Fun fact: old but gold